 You can find ‘Pencil Pod Wax’ seeds for purchase in a variety of packet sizes at Eden Brothers.

 Purple Podded Cultivars

-If you like the idea of adding some unexpected color to your garden, purple-podded bush beans are a wonderful addition, both as an edible and ornamental – since these plants have lovely purple flowers.
+If you like the idea of adding some unexpected color to your garden, purple-podded bush beans are a wonderful addition, both as an edible and an ornamental option.
+These plants have lovely purple flowers as well.